 Currently I’m reading the Daniel Plan by Rick Warren.
-It actually wasn’t on my to-read this month list, but since I’m STILL on the waiting list for another health and fitness book, and this book seems to also be taking the market by storm, I thought I’d give it a try.
+It actually wasn’t on my to-read this month list, but since I’m STILL on the waiting list for another health and fitness book, and this book seems to also be taking the market by storm, I thought I’d give it a try while researching exercise in the Bible.

 While I would say many of the health suggestions therein could probably be found elsewhere on the market, I have appreciated Warren’s inclusion of faith in the health equation.
 I don’t know about you but for me getting and staying healthy is a constant challenge.
 It’s probably one of the goals I find the hardest to stick with and that’s because I usually leave it to my own will-power to accomplish and not God’s.
 What does God have to do with it?
 Well has Rick Warren so gently reminded me–a lot.